LINBIT/drbdmanage-proxmox/README.md

+# DEPRECATION

+This project is deprecated and superseded by [linstor-proxmox](https://github.com/LINBIT/linstor-proxmox).

 # DRBDManage Proxmox Plugin
 The Proxmox Plugin, now developed by [LINBIT](https://www.linbit.com), is a plugin that allows managing storage for VMs from the Proxmox GUI via DRBDManage.